In Indonesia, an Oscar-nominated film reopens old wounds

 The films go beyond tracking the cathartic journeys of those involved to show how many continue to turn a blind eye to past crimes.

-“I hope the films will energise the movement in Indonesia against impunity and against a system based on fear and intimidation,” Oppenheimer told Reuters by telephone.
+“I hope the films will energize the movement in Indonesia against impunity and against a system based on fear and intimidation,” Oppenheimer told Reuters by telephone.

 Indonesia began a transition to democracy in 1998 after more than three decades of authoritarian rule.